-Children are assessed and monitored through their play and observations are recorded in their personal profile, which we will discuss with you at parents' evenings in October and March.
+Children are assessed and monitored through their play and observations are recorded in their personal profile, which we will discuss with you at parents' evenings in the autumn and spring terms.

 The results are used in our school system that tracks children's progress from the reception year through to year six.